UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 **A**: International students must meet the same requirements as domestic students.
 In addition, you may be required to certify proficiency in English.
 [Learn more here.](https://grad.ucla.edu/admissions/english-requirements/#:~:text=Minimum%20IELTS%20%26%20TOEFL%20Scores&text=Your%20TOEFL%20score%20on%20the,as%20noted%20in%20Departmental%20Information.)

 **Q**: Do international students need to obtain a score of 87 on TOEFL?\
-**A**: If English is not your first language, and you do not hold a bachelor’s or higher degree from an Anglophone country, you will need to certify your proficiency in English by receiving a score of 87 or above on TOEFL.
+**A**: If English is not your first language, and you do not hold a bachelor’s or higher degree from an Anglophone country, you will need to certify your proficiency in English by receiving the minimum overall band score or above on TOEFL or IELTS.
 This is a mandatory UCLA policy.
 [Learn more here.](https://grad.ucla.edu/admissions/english-requirements/#:~:text=Minimum%20IELTS%20%26%20TOEFL%20Scores&text=Your%20TOEFL%20score%20on%20the,as%20noted%20in%20Departmental%20Information.)

 **Q**: Can the home edition of TOEFL be used when applying for this program?\
-**A**: Any official score issued by TOEFL is acceptable.
+**A**: TOEFL iBT Home Edition and IELTS Indicator test scores received prior to June 10, 2022 can count towards UCLA minimum admission requirements for graduate degree programs.
+Test scores for the TOEFL iBT or IELTS Indicator exam received beyond this date cannot be considered as alternatives to the TOEFL or IELTS Academic required to meet current English language requirements.

+**Q**: What official documents do I need to send from my undergraduate institution?\
+**A**: The documents required depends on your home country.
+Please reach out to us if you are unsure what documents you need to provide in your application.
+For applicants graduating from Universities in China, the following documents are required: **Transcript, Degree Certificate, and Diploma**.
+All three documents must be provided in **both Chinese and English**.

 ### Academics and Student Life